About Evidence First Wellness

 Independent thinking

-No sponsor relationships influence content.
-No product is discussed because of commercial incentives.
-The goal is to help families think through decisions clearly — not to guide them toward particular conclusions.
+No sponsor relationships influence educational conclusions.
+Products are discussed because they are relevant to an evaluation question, not because of affiliate potential.
+Where affiliate links are used, they are disclosed.
+The goal is to help families think through decisions clearly — not to guide them toward predetermined conclusions.

 A Note on Transparency